- Allowing electronic submission and processing of information required by customs

 If implemented effectively, such a system saves precious time and money.
 It can also limit direct interactions with officials, which reduces opportunities for corruption.
 However, introducing an electronic system often requires governments to enact legislations on electronic signatures and transactions; without appropriate legislations in place, the implementation of a new system can lead to redundancy and delays, requiring paper submission of signed documents after they have already been filed electronically.
 Furthermore, for small and low-income economies, the infrastructure and training costs of implementing such systems can be onerous, and meaningful effects for local traders may take time to materialize.

 Exchange of customs data and harmonization of customs procedures are important pillars of many regional communities, and electronic data interchange systems can help facilitate the materialization of regional integration initiatives.
 In Central America, the International Goods in Transit (TIM) system harmonizes previously cumbersome procedures in a single document to manage the movement of goods across 9 economies.
 At some border locations, this system has reduced clearance times for goods in transit by up to 90% (1).
 However, linking 2 or more information technology systems through a common interface is not always a simple process.
-Integrating Kenya’s Simba system with Uganda’s ASYCUDA++ through the development of the Revenue Authorities Digital Data Exchange (RADDEx) system has taken several years and does not yet cover all areas of trade between the 2 countries.
-Expanding this system to the rest of the East African Community also remains an ongoing challenge.
+Integrating Kenya’s Simba system with Uganda’s ASYCUDA++ through the development of the Revenue Authorities Digital Data Exchange (RADDEx) system has taken several years and expanding this system to the rest of the East African Community also remains an ongoing challenge.

 Across economies, regardless of income level, allowing electronic submission and processing of customs-related documents has been one of the most common and effective ways to reduce delays in the trading process.
 Today, traders can submit all trade documents electronically in more than half of OECD high-income economies with no need to provide hard copies.
 In Sub-Saharan Africa and Eastern Europe and Central Asia, by contrast, most economies that have electronic systems still require traders to submit hard copies of documents.